rcgoncalves/scripts/README.md

 ## List of Scripts
 * `get-backups.sh`

-  Downloads backups archives from a remote machine, and stores those files in a local folder.
+  Downloads backup archives from a remote machine, and stores those files in a local folder.

   It is prepared to preserve multiple versions of the backup files.
 Thus, the local folder where the backups are store contains date information in its name.